Introduction and key legislation

 The OPA is responsible for promoting the rights and independence of people with a disability and can provide advice and assistance, investigate, and advocate on their behalf (ss 15, 16).

-The OPA provides advice and assistance with complaints about services, treatment or attitudes of government departments and other agencies.
+The OPA provides advice in relation to complaints about services, treatment or attitudes of government departments and other agencies.

 Handbooks have also been produced by OPA, including:

-These publications can be downloaded from the OPA website at www.publicadvocate.vic.gov.au.
+These and other publications can be downloaded from the OPA’s website at www.publicadvocate.vic.gov.au.

-Generally, where there is an allegation of abuse, maltreatment or exploitation of someone with a disability, the OPA has power to intervene if the person is in need of guardianship.
+Generally, where there is an allegation of abuse, maltreatment or exploitation of someone with a disability, the OPA has power to intervene if the person needs guardianship.

 If the investigation is blocked in any way by the person or agency involved in the alleged abuse and there is evidence that the person is being illegally detained or is likely to suffer serious harm, an order can be sought from the Guardianship List of the Victorian Civil and Administrative Tribunal (VCAT) authorising active intervention with police assistance.

-VCAT may appoint the OPA as a “plenary guardian”, “limited guardian” or “alternative guardian” (for discussion of these terms, see Understanding guardianship).
+VCAT may appoint the OPA as a “plenary guardian”, “limited guardian” or “alternative guardian” (for discussion of these terms, see Guardianship and medical treatment).
 The OPA does not accept appointments as administrator.

 An order for guardianship can only be made where the person concerned is over 18 years of age and has a disability that affects their capacity to make “reasonable judgments”, and where a legally binding decision needs to be made on the person’s behalf.
 As the most restrictive option, guardianship is seen as a last resort.
 In all cases, the least restrictive options are sought for the person with a disability.

 Ideally, guardianship is given to a relative or friend (i.e. someone who knows, understands, and is familiar with the person’s needs and who will act in their best interests).
 However, if a relative or friend is not available, or if these people have a conflict of interest, the OPA can be appointed as guardian instead.
 An order for guardianship or administration can be tailored to suit the person’s particular needs.
-For more information, see Understanding guardianship.
+For more information, see Guardianship and medical treatment.

 The Community Visitors Program was established by the Mental Health Act 2014 (Vic), the Disability Act 2006 (Vic) (“Disability Act”) and the Supported Residential Services (Private Proprietors) Act 2010 (Vic).
 The program is administered and coordinated by the OPA.